Contact Dr Richard Critchley

 Background

-Dr Richard Critchley is a lecturer in force protection and blast engineering at Cranfield University who previously worked as a lecturer in mechanical engineering at the University of the West of England and a project engineer in industry for an SME.
+Dr Richard Critchley is a senior lecturer in impact and explosive engineering at Cranfield University who previously worked as a lecturer in mechanical engineering at the University of the West of England and a project engineer in industry for an SME.
 Dr Critchley is the holder of a PhD in mechanical engineering from Southampton University, which focused on bioinspired technologies for mitigating behind armour blunt trauma.
 Dr Critchley is a subject matter expert in the field of force protection and blast engineering and is a chartered member of the IMechE.
 Dr Critchley has extensive experience of teaching all levels of higher education and is a Fellow of the Higher Education Authority.
 Dr Critchley has supervised over 50 students at all levels of higher education in research topics including natural fibres for ballistic protection, novel infills for helmets and 3D printing of novel lattice structures for blast mitigation.
 Dr Critchley has authored numerous papers in his academic career in areas including blast mitigation, auxetic materials and impact mechanics.
-He is a member of the WEPL (Weapons, Explosives, Protection and Law) research group within Cranfield Forensics Institute part of Cranfield Defence and Security (CDS) and collaborates with several defence partners.
+He is a member of Cranfield Forensics Institute at Cranfield Defence and Security (CDS) and collaborates with several defence partners including DSTL and DE&S.

 Current activities